AaronFitz98/C-basic-program/README.md

 # C-basic-program
- basic C++ program which allows a user to either read, search or append to a fill.
+ Basic C++ program which allows a user to either read, search or append to a file with a certin layout.